Read This First

 Prompt 1: What are the characteristics of a disposition against the acceptance of legitimate science?

-The anchors here are Pros of Ridiculing Radical Deniers, Cons of Ridiculing Radical Deniers, and Alternatives and Recommendations.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Pros of Ridiculing Radical Deniers, Cons of Ridiculing Radical Deniers, and Alternatives and Recommendations in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Cognitive Bias